Health Information Portal (HIP)

 Philadelphia Influenza Surveillance Updates: PDPH tracks influenza activity in Philadelphia, especially severe influenza disease.
 Providers should report all hospitalized influenza cases, influenza deaths in children, and influenza outbreaks in closed settings like long-term care facilities and shelters.

-Week 14: Influenza diagnoses at local emergency departments decreased slightly for all ages during week 14.
-Positive detections of influenza A and B at select local hospital laboratories both decreased in week 14.
-A preliminary count of 223 severe influenza cases (Philadelphia resident, positive by rapid test, PCR or culture, and hospitalized for ≥ 24 hrs) have been reported and confirmed so far this season, the majority of which have been influenza A. Several other influenza reports are pending confirmation of hospitalization.
-Thirty-one influenza outbreaks have been reported and confirmed (≥ 1 case of laboratory confirmed flu reported in a long-term care facility) this season.
+Week 21: Influenza diagnoses at local emergency departments remained low for all ages during week 21.
+Positive detections of influenza A and B at select local hospital laboratories both have continued to decline over recent weeks and activity overall is low.
+A preliminary count of 253 severe influenza cases (Philadelphia resident, positive by rapid test, PCR or culture, and hospitalized for ≥ 24 hrs) have been reported and confirmed so far this season, the majority of which have been influenza A. Several reports were duplicates and have since been excluded.
+Thirty-seven influenza outbreaks have been reported and confirmed (≥ 1 case of laboratory confirmed flu reported in a long-term care facility) this season.

 Flu Counts